What would you like to know more about?

 • Notify: When selected, the primary contact is notified of form responses.
 This requires you to have the "Form Response Submitted - Forms" process active and properly configured.

-1. Click and drag the form field type from the Question List on the left into the middle section.
+1. Click and drag the form field type from the Question List on the left into the Drag Questions Here section.

-2. Select the field, and edit the Question Properties on the right.
+2. To edit a question's properties, select the field in the Drag Questions Here section, and edit the question in the Edit Question Properties section on the right.

 • Question label: Name the field.